docker/docs/storage/storagedriver/device-mapper-driver.md

 that exist.
 The `devicemapper` storage driver uses snapshots, and this metadata include information about those snapshots.
 These files are in JSON format.

-The `/var/lib/docker/devicemapper/mnt/` directory contains a mount point for each image and container layer that exists.
-Image layer mount points are empty, but a container's mount point shows the container's filesystem as it appears from within the container.
+The `/var/lib/docker/devicemapper/mnt/` directory contains a mount point for each container layer that exists.
+A container's mount point shows the container's filesystem as it appears from within the container.

 ### Image layering and sharing